hierros/Kaiser-Permanente-Cybersecurity-Project/README.md

 This is the application in a format that can be given directly to Splunk® Enterprise for installation.

 ## Intended Users
-This product is intended to be used by those with a cybersecurity background who have experience with Splunk Enterprise to display threats captured by an external system.
+This product is intended to be used by those with a cybersecurity background who have experience with Splunk® Enterprise to display threats captured by an external system.
 Since this product does not capture data itself, the user must have access to pre-captured data in order to utilize the visualization.

 ## Original Authors
 **Noah Warren - noahwarren118@gmail.com**